 We’ve got a dog, a baby, and seasonal allergens that come with any home that’s got a door.
 If the door is ever open, anything outside has an opportunity to come inside.

-NOTE: PM 2.5 represents all particles 2.5 mm and smaller.
-PM 10 represents all particles 10 mm and smaller.
+NOTE: PM 2.5 represents all particles 2.5 microns and smaller.
+PM 10 represents all particles 10 microns and smaller.
 When it comes to PM of any kind, the lower the number, the better.

 How we Test

 - We first took an initial measurement of the indoor air quality.
 We recorded overall air quality, PM2.5, PM10, and total number of particles.

 - Then we put each air purifier in the room, one at a time and allowed the purifier to run for 1 hour.